gopika09/Automated_RDS_Backup_Solution_with_AWS_Lambda_CloudWatch_and_SNS/README.md

 - **AWS Lambda**: Executes the Python function to create snapshots and handle retention.
 - **AWS SNS (Simple Notification Service)**: Sends notifications to a specified email address.
 - **AWS EventBridge**: Triggers the Lambda function at regular intervals.
-- **Python 3.11**: The runtime for the Lambda function, where the business logic is implemented.
+- **Python 3.11**: The runtime for the Lambda function, where the logic is implemented.

 ## Steps to Deploy